manesid/rhook-css-vars/README.md

 ## Changing theme

 You can change the theme dynamically by providing a new theme prop.
+You can use `Themer` without providing any children as well (Just like the below example)

 ```jsx
 import React, { useState } from 'react';